back to the MAIN INDEX

 Finally one evening the bloody abbot

-Told me: "My dear, if there has been copulation,
+told me: "My dear, if copulation has occurred,

 "Very well, Excellency", I answered: